pblanc5/A3-Antistasi-Plus/ForkChangelog.md

 - Unsung Redux (SOGPF complement mod) support

 ### Changes
-- 2.5.3 Community Version integration (multiple fixes of core systems of Antistasi, player scaling)
+- 2.5.3 Community Version integration (multiple fixes of core systems of Antistasi, player balance scaling)
-- Invader Punishment mission is returned back
+- Invader Punishment mission is back
 - Airbases and milbases will no longer spawn howitzers (mortars will be used instead) when players in proximity, they will be only used as support
 - Fixed no undercover break on outposts and sea ports
 - Fixed "Error Type Array, expected String" on some unit spawn
 - Fixed overlapping annoucement text
 - Fixed Rescue Prisoners _houseX error
-- Fixed unintended ability to get second Find the Arms Dealer task if task was persistently saved
+- Fixed unintended ability to get second Find the Arms Dealer task if task was persistently saved but not completed
 - Enemy support call timeout increased to 20 minutes
 - Increased Arms Dealer stocks - rifle stock (15->30), pistol stock (20-50), launcher stock (10->15)
 - Helicrash mission undefined variable fix